acorg/lispmds/README.md

 ```

 If you insted see `/usr/bin/wish`, the `$ brew link -f --overwrite tcl-tk`
 command must have failed in some way.
+You *have* to get this right!
+If you
+can't, the following step may help.

 ## Install PyMOL via brew